Summer Intensive History Graduate Program for Teachers

 Earn your master's degree in History through our summer intensive graduate program!
-The summer intensive program allows you to complete your master's degree in history in as little as two to three summers.
+The Summer Intensive History Graduate Program for Teachers allows you to complete your master's degree in history in as little as two to three summers through online, synchronous courses.
 During each six-week session, you'll be in classes taught by highly accomplished professors.
-And because you won't be juggling a full-time job with the demands of a graduate education, you will be able to take full advantage of this next phase of your academic and professional career.
+And you even have the option of completing two of your courses on faculty-led, study-abroad programs, in France and Scotland.

 Frequently asked questions